waldzellai/metatool-app/README.md

 docker compose up --build -d
 ```

+It is recommended to have npx (node.js based mcp) and uvx (python based mcp) installed globally.
+To install uv check: https://docs.astral.sh/uv/getting-started/installation/

 You also need a MCP Client to connect to `mcp-server-metatool`.
 For example if you are using Claude Desktop, the config json may look like this:
 ```json
 {